Sh0ckFR/french-ezines/README.md

 # How to deploy it

-Just clone this repository and place the content in a webroot with PHP enabled and the directory listing available.
+Just clone this repository and place its contents in a webroot with PHP enabled and directory listing activated.

 # How to contribute

-PRs are welcome, you just need to be sure that your restaured version will work directly without any broken links except if they are linked to the original website and that the original authors and papers has not been edited.
+PRs (Pull Requests) are welcome.
+Please ensure that your restored version functions correctly without any broken links, except those linked to the original website.
+Also, ensure that the original authors and papers have not been edited.

-Only french ezines are accepted, do not submit a PR to add an english ezine, this repository is just to trace old french papers.
+Only French ezines are accepted.
+Do not submit a PR to add an English ezine, as this repository is dedicated solely to archiving old French papers